nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

   * Cons: We must ensure that the implementation of each individual command are correct.

 ### Edit account feature
+This feature allows the user to edit the information of a specific existing entry.

 #### Implementation
 The proposed edit account mechanism is facilitated by `EditAccountCommand`.
 It extends `Command` and is identified by